7 Common Symptoms of a Bad Alternator

 The alternator needs to be replaced with a new one, and most likely, it isn’t easy to rebuild the alternator at this point.
 Moreover, you may want to inspect the drive belt tensioner, drive belt pulley, and so on for drive belt rubber that may leave residue behind.

-If there are, I recommend cleaning the tensioner and pulley with brake cleaner or carburetor cleaner.
+I recommend cleaning the tensioner and pulley with brake or carburetor cleaner if there are any.
 Furthermore, inspect the tensioner and pulley by turning them, ensuring a seized alternator didn’t damage it.

 6. Bearing Issues